Hyman G. Rickover: Naval Reactors and the Atomic Energy Commission

-While his team and industry were completing construction of the Nautilus, Rickover was promoted to the rank of rear admiral in 1953, however this was anything but routine, and occurred only after an extraordinary chain of events:
+While his team and industry were completing construction of Nautilus, Rickover was promoted to the rank of rear admiral in 1953.
+However, this was anything but routine, and occurred only after an extraordinary chain of events:

-"[Rickover's] peers in the Navy’s engineer branch thought to get rid of him through failure of promotion above captain.
+[Rickover's] peers in the Navy’s engineer branch thought to get rid of him through failure of promotion above captain.
 This would entail automatic retirement at the thirty-year mark.
 But someone made the case to the U.S. Senate, charged by the Constitution with formal confirmation of military promotions.
-In that year, 1953, two years before Nautilus first went to sea, the Senate failed to give its usual perfunctory approval of the Navy admiral promotion list, and the press was outraged because Rickover’s name was not on it. ...
+In that year, 1953, two years before Nautilus first went to sea, the Senate failed to give its usual perfunctory approval of the Navy admiral promotion list, and the press was outraged because Rickover's name was not on it....
 Ultimately an enlightened Secretary of the Navy, Robert B. Anderson, ordered a special selection board to sit.
 With some shuffling of feet it did what it had been ordered to do....
-Ninety-five percent of Navy captains must retire regardless of how highly qualified because there are only vacancies for 5 percent of them to become admirals, and although vindictiveness has sometimes played a part in determining who shall fail of selection for promotion (thus also violating the system), never before or since have pressures from outside the Navy overturned this form of career-termination."
+Ninety-five percent of Navy captains must retire regardless of how highly qualified because there are only vacancies for 5 percent of them to become admirals, and although vindictiveness has sometimes played a part in determining who shall fail of selection for promotion (thus also violating the system), never before or since have pressures from outside the Navy overturned this form of career-termination.

 Regardless of the challenges faced in developing and operating brand-new technology, Rickover and the team did not disappoint: the result was a highly reliable nuclear reactor in a form-factor that would fit into a submarine hull with no more than a 28 ft beam.
 This became known as the S1W reactor.
 Nautilus was launched and commissioned with this reactor in 1954.

 Later Rickover oversaw the development of the Shippingport Atomic Power Station, the first commercial pressurized water reactor nuclear power plant.
 Kenneth Nichols of the AEC decided that the Rickover-Westinghouse pressurized-water reactor was "the best choice for a reactor to demonstrate the production of electricity" with Rickover "having a going organization and a reactor project under way that now had no specific use to justify it."
 This was a reference to the first core used at Shippingport originating from a cancelled nuclear-powered aircraft carrier.
 This was accepted by Lewis Strauss and the Commission in January 1954.